mario-guerra/mario-guerra.github.io/src/content/blog/typespec-first-vibe-code-second/typespec-first-vibe-code-second.md

 ## The Magic: The System Prompt

 The conversational elements I show in the demo are cool, but unnecessary.
 The real key to generating correct TypeSpec is the prompt.
-Here's the exact system prompt I used in the VibeSpec script that interacts with the LLM:
+Here's the exact system prompt I used in the VibeSpec script that interacts with the LLM.

+_NOTE - the two code examples included in the prompt are crucial, ensuring the LLM has sufficient context to produce error-free TypeSpec._

 **System prompt**